adafruit/circuitpython-org/_board/mixgo_ce_udisk.md

 board_image: "mixgo_ce_udisk.jpg"
 date_added: 2022-5-1
 features:
+  - Display
-  - Cost-effective
+  - Wi-Fi
-  - Graphical programming
+  - USB-C
-  - Feature rich
+  - Breadboard-Friendly
 ---

 Mixgo CE is designed by mixly team and can be programmed with mixly software (mixly2.0 version of graphic and graphic mixed programming platform) to facilitate information popularization and education